-This experimental study explicitly investigates the bistability characteristics of a squareback Ahmed body wake for typical wind-tunnel turbulence levels of 1% up to on-road environment-induced turbulence levels.
+This experimental study explicitly investigates the bistability characteristics of a square-back Ahmed-body wake for typical wind-tunnel turbulence levels of 1% up to on-road environment-induced turbulence levels.
 Two different passive turbulence generation methods, horizontal slats and grids, were used to perturb the flow in which the Ahmed model was engulfed.
 The question relating to whether or not the addition of free-stream fluctuations inhibits or promotes switching between the two bistable states will also be answered.
-We will show that the Ahmed body wake remains laterally bistable even at elevated turbulence levels, and that the bi-modal dynamics (including the rate of switching) are related, essentially monotonically, to the freestream turbulence intensity given similar turbulence generation approaches.
-We look in more detail at the incoming and wake-flow characteristics for selected cases of grid-generated turbulence, with comparison to a low turbulence case for reference.
+We will show that the Ahmed-body wake remains laterally bistable even at elevated turbulence levels, and that the bimodal dynamics (including the rate of switching) are related, essentially monotonically, to the free-stream turbulence intensity given similar turbulence generation approaches.
+We look in more detail at the incoming and wake-flow characteristics for selected cases of grid-generated turbulence, with comparison with a low-turbulence case for reference.